Top Benefits of Mustard Oil: Health, Hair, Skin & Ayurvedic Uses

 - Body massage: Improves circulation and detoxifies tissues.

-- Massage on feet: Stimulates nerve endings and promotes restful sleep.
+- Foot massage: Stimulates nerve endings and promotes restful sleep.

 - Head massage: Relieves migraines and nourishes the scalp.